kukuu/digital-twin-v--docs/README.md

 ## Execution steps

-i.
 Manually Create the Table: Go to your Supabase project, navigate to SQL Editor, and run the following SQL to create the readings table:

-ii.

 ```
 CREATE TABLE readings (